EdvinFlodstrom/PS-Scripts/README.md

 ### StartQuiz.ps1

 This script does the same as the above, but with a bit of added functionality.
 The frontend PowerShell instance also runs `npm start`, and the backend PowerShell instance runs `dotnet watch run --launch-profile https`.

+## General

+### CdDir.ps1

+This is a small script that I wrote, mainly for testing purposes.
+It accepts the name of a directory to search for, in `~/`, and an optional boolean for whether or not to run `git status`.
+So, say you run it with: `.\CdDir.ps1 React-Quiz`.
+PowerShell moves to that directory (if it exists, otherwise it throws an error) and runs `git status`.
+I mostly wrote this for learning purposes, I doubt I'll ever actually need this sort of script for anything.
+Though, with improvements, it may become useful eventually...